 The assessment structure is simple and straightforward.
 All areas of content are compulsory.
 You will receive a well-rounded and full introduction into the world of PE, sport, and sports science.
 30% of the course is Non-Exam Assessment (NEA).
-The NEA comprises of two elements: one practical performance, as either a coach of a performer in one activity and one performance analysis task, the evaluation of performance for improvement (EPI).
-The remaining 70% will be assessed through a written assessment, a total of three written papers: paper 1 - physiological factors affecting performance, paper 2 - psychological factors affecting physical education, and paper 3 - socio-cultural themes in Physical Education.
+The NEA comprises of two elements: one practical performance, as a performer and in one activity and one performance analysis task, the evaluation of performance for improvement (EPI).
+The remaining 70% will be assessed through a written assessment, a total of three written papers: Paper 1 - Physiological factors affecting performance, Paper 2 - Psychological factors affecting Physical Education, and Paper 3 - Socio-cultural themes in Physical Education.